Ticks in Cats

 "Fortunately, Lyme disease is extremely unlikely to occur in cats and as of 2018 has not been seen outside of a controlled laboratory setting."

 These ticks are usually found in wooded areas along trails.
 They are distributed through the midwest and eastern United States, as well as throughout Canada with the highest proportion in eastern Canada.
 The larvae and nymphs are active in the spring and early summer; adults may be active in both the spring and fall.
 The deer or black-legged tick can transmit Lyme disease and possibly ehrlichiosis and anaplasmosis to dogs and humans.
-Fortunately, Lyme disease is extremely unlikely to occur in cats and as of 2018 has not been seen outside of a controlled laboratory setting
+Powassan virus can also be transmitted by the black-legged tick to people.
+Fortunately, Lyme disease is extremely unlikely to occur in cats and as of 2018 has not been seen outside of a controlled laboratory setting.

 Brown Dog Tick